vic-ma/howtodismantle.github.io/_posts/2025-08-24-Peakboard-UI-Hacks-Next-Level-Custom-Dialogs.md

 Here's how it works:
 1. The user clicks on the *Call me by my name* button.
-1. A modal window pops up and asks the user to enter their name.
+1. A dialog pops up and asks the user to enter their name.
-1. The user enters their name into the modal window and clicks *OK*.
+1. The user enters their name into the dialog and clicks *OK*.
-1. The modal window goes away.
+1. The dialog goes away.
 1. The user's name is displayed.

 Now, let's build the app.